-Students who come to school out of uniform will be subject to the school's discipline procedures outlined in the Family Handbook.
+Students who come to school out of uniform will be provided a loaner outfit to change into.
+It should then be washed and returned to school.
+Patterns of disregard of the uniform policy will be subject to the school's discipline procedures outlined in the family handbook.